 Invertase for example, is added by the bees to increase the potential concentration of sugars held in the honey (by inverting sucrose.)
 This is one of the reasons honey has an indefinite “shelf life.”
 Ask the ancient Assyrians and Egyptians – they embalmed people with this stuff!
-Wouldn’t you rather be pumped full of honey than formalin when dead?
+Wouldn’t you rather be pumped full of honey than noxious formalin when dead?
 Me too!

-In order to preserve its synergistic properties however, we should know that heating enzymes beyond a certain temperature causes them to unravel and cease to function as a biochemical entity.
+In order to preserve its synergistic properties however, we should also know that heating enzymes beyond a certain temperature causes them to unravel and cease to function as a biochemical entity.

 As a rule, the safety threshold for maintaining the integrity of “live” foods is considered to be 47-48ºC.
-This is the temperature you can put your finger in without saying “ouch, fuck, mother fucker.”
-Over that temperature – the ouch factor is a signal that you are going to begin to denature your enzymes, given sustained temperatures.
+This is the temperature you can put your finger in without saying “ouch! fuck, fuck, mother fucker.”
+Over that temperature – the ouch factor is a signal that you are going to denature your enzymes, given sustained temperatures.
 If you do heat it to 50ºC for a limited time and then let it cool back down again, the enzymes will pull themselves back into shape and continue to function as normal.

-So that’s it – let’s keep it cool brothers and sisters – thanks for dropping by!
+That’s the scoop – let’s keep it cool brothers and sisters – thanks for dropping by!